 Before you invest in an apprenticeship, you need to know how it works and what it will mean for your business.
 The following documents and links to external sites will help you make informed decisions.

 Our employer FAQs give you a complete guide to apprenticeships at Sheffield Hallam University.
 They cover everything you need to know, from funding to your role as an employer.

 Download the Employer FAQ (PDF, 81.8KB)

 National Apprenticeship Service

 The National Apprenticeship Service (NAS) website contains a wide range of information on apprenticeships.
 It includes vital information on the apprenticeship levy, as well as guidance for students and parents.

 Visit the NAS website

 National Apprenticeship Service employer's guide

 This employer’s guide from NAS provides detailed information on apprenticeships.
 It covers the benefits for employers, an overview of the apprenticeship levy, and a guide to apprenticeship frameworks.

 Download the NAS employer’s guide (PDF, 1.4MB)

 Skills Made Easy

 Skills Made Easy helps SMEs in the Sheffield City Region recruit new employees and develop their teams.
 It offers practical advice on a range of issues to help you make informed decisions about your apprenticeship.

 Visit the Skills Made Easy website

 We have a great relationship with the many employers we work with.
 However, it’s important that we have the correct procedures in place if we need them.
 This document outlines our complaints policy for apprenticeships.

 Download our complaints policy (PDF, 193.8KB)

-The document below outlines our subcontracting policy for apprenticeships.
+The document below outlines our subcontracting policy and rationale for apprenticeships.